DoctorEww/software-assurance/usecase/send_text/readme.md

 Bitwarden’s Implemented Mitigation: This process goes along the same lines of the input validation and sanitation.
 Bitwarden does not deal with the actual text sent in a send, it just deals with the encryption of said text.

+#### Summary of Findings

+Bitwarden does a great job of ensuring that the sender of the send request has a file that is properly encrypted using AES-256.
+Bitwarden does not appear to worry so much about the contents of the file, they do however provide additional means to provide protection for the send file/text.
+These include automated expirations on the file as well as an additional password that could be added to the transmission.
+The password is not encrypted in anyway, it is just a means to provide additional authentication prior to the file being decrypted on the reciever's end.

 ### Diagram:
 ![](https://github.com/DoctorEww/software-assurance/blob/main/usecase/send_text/SendText_V2.drawio.jpg)